-This test is performed by placing a thin-walled balloon transnasally at the lower end of the esophagus, allowing reflection of the changes in pleural pressure.
-Then, a second balloon manometer is placed in the stomach to reflect changes in intra-abdominal pressure.
-Gastric pressure should become more positive during inspiration, whereas esophageal pressure should become more negative during inspiration, showing an increased in gradient during normal inspiration.
+The transdiaphragmatic pressure is measured by placing a thin-walled balloon transnasally at the lower end of the esophagus, allowing reflection of the changes in pleural pressure.
+Then, a second balloon manometer is placed in the stomach to measure changes in intra-abdominal pressure.
+Gastric pressure should become more positive during inspiration.
+Esophageal pressure should become more negative during inspiration, demonstrating an increased in gradient during normal inspiration.
 In cases in which the sniff test is negative and clinical suspicion for diaphragmatic paralysis is still high, transdiaphragmatic pressure should be considered.

 Consult with an expert to perform the test and interpret the results.
 This measurement can help differentiate diaphragmatic paralysis from other causes of respiratory failure.

 Most patients with unilateral diaphragmatic paralysis are asymptomatic and do not require treatment.
-If the underlying cause is found, they can be treated.
+If the underlying causes are discivered, they can be treated.
 Even when the etiology is not known, many times paralysis resolves on its own, albeit slowly over a period of months to more than a year.
 In a select group of patients with unilateral diaphragmatic paralysis who have severe dyspnea upon excursion, surgical treatment has been shown to be beneficial.

 Stabilization from surgical plication of the paralyzed diaphragm provides good results in selected patients.
 Following plication, the paralyzed diaphragm does not paradoxically move cephalad into the thorax during inspiration and, therefore, improves ventilation to the affected site.
 Furthermore, the procedure also favors the healthy diaphragm, which now performs less work.

-In a select group of patients, diaphragmatic plication decreases breathlessness, improves vital capacity by 10-20%, and improves PaO2 by 10%.
-In one surgical series, the mean forced tidal volume improved dramatically from 216 mL to 415 mL after plication, and it was possible to discontinue mechanical ventilation within 2-12 days of plication.
+In a select group of patients, diaphragmatic plication decreased breathlessness, improved vital capacity by 10-20%, and improved PaO2 by 10%.
+In one surgical series, the mean forced tidal volume improved dramatically from 216 mL to 415 mL after plication and it was possible to discontinue mechanical ventilation within 2-12 days of plication.
 Functional and physiologic results of diaphragm plication have been shown to endure over long-term follow-up.
 In another study, 41 patients underwent plication of the hemidiaphragm.
 Patients were followed up for at least 48 months.
 Mean forced vital capacity, forced expiratory volume at 1 second, functional residual capacity, and total lung capacity all improved by 17%, 21%, 20%, and 20% (P < .005), respectively, at 48 months.
 These mean values had remained constant when compared with the 6-month follow-up.